-Denmark is Scandinavia's gourmet food capital, with 21 Michelin stars at 18 star-studded restaurants in Copenhagen and Aarhus.
-In recent years, Copenhagen has blazed its own trail as one of the world's great gastronomic hotspots, but Denmark's second city&nbs
+Denmark is Scandinavia's gourmet food powerhouse with a total of 26 Michelin stars and 22 star-studded restaurants to choose from!
+For the past decade, Copenhagen has blazed its own trail as one of the world's great gastronomic hotspots, but Denmark's second city&nbs

 1000s – The first settlement.

 How much food is it physically possible to heap on top of a slice of rye bread?
 At Copenhagen's smørrebrød restaurants you'll find out!
 Smørrebrød comes in hundreds of varieties including veggie options, fish, pate or meat.

 Danish Cyclists’ Federation

 The Bridge: An award-winning hit

 The Legacy (Arvingerne)

 The lovely waterfront area at Islands Brygge is the place to enjoy the first of Copenhagen’s harbour baths, designed by superstar architect Bjarke Ingels.